IBM-Cloud/vpc-api-samples/README.md

     }
       ```

-      Second, define a struct for the response.
-The structure for response body is defined in API spec.
+      4-2.
+Define a struct for the response.
+The structure for response body is defined in API [spec](https://cloud.ibm.com/apidocs/vpc-on-classic).

       ```go
       // Subnet - Create a struct to mimic your json response structure